Welcome to our site have a look aroundThe Dundas lab specializes in Quaternary vertebrate paleontology.

-Robin Trayler completed his master's thesis research in December 2012 on stable isotope analysis of herbivores and large carnivores from the late Pleistocene McKittrick tar seeps in Kern County, California and the mid Irvingtonian age Fairmead Landfill site in Madera Coounty, California.
+Robin Trayler completed his master's thesis research during fall 2012 on stable isotope analysis of herbivores and large carnivores from the late Pleistocene McKittrick tar seeps in Kern County, California and the mid Irvingtonian age Fairmead Landfill site in Madera Coounty, California.
 The results permitted paleoecological comparisons between the mid and late Pleistocene of interior California and the late Pleistocene interior (McKittrick) and coastal (Rancho La Brea) faunas.
-Robin is expanding the project to include the mid Pleistocene type locality of Irvington in the San Francisco Bay Area.
+Robin expanded the project to include the mid Pleistocene type locality of Irvington in the San Francisco Bay Area.
 Robin began his Ph.D. work at Boise State University in Fall 2013, where he will work with Matt Kohn.

-Yesenia Ibarra is currently working on a master's thesis project studying rare earth elements of late Cretaceous marine reptiles and dinosaurs of the Moreno Formation in California.
+Yesenia (Ibarra) Espino has been working on a master's thesis project studying rare earth elements of late Cretaceous marine reptiles and dinosaurs of the Moreno Formation in California.

 My My Ngo continues her master's thesis research identifying the birds from the mid Pleistocene sites of Irvington and Fairmead Landfill in California.

-Bob Koons completed his interdisciplinary studies masters thesis project in August 2013, examining soil compaction and recovery associated with early to mid 20th century Sierran railroad logging.
+Bob Koons completed his interdisciplinary studies masters thesis project in summer 2013, examining soil compaction and recovery associated with early to mid 20th century Sierran railroad logging.

-Victor Valdivia is documenting the turtles from the Fairmead Landfill fossil site.Read More
+Victor Valdivia graduated in spring 2014.
+During his time in the paleo lab, Victor documented the turtles from the Fairmead Landfill fossil site.Read More

 California state university, fresno